taravancil/notes/README.md

-Notes about books and papers I've read.
+A collection of notes about books, papers, talks, blog posts, and more.